epccs/parts_epccs/Docker.md

 rsutherland@inventree2:~$ sudo nano /etc/samba/smb.conf
 ```

-Note that samba is serving the HDD mount.
-This forces all files created via Samba (e.g., from Windows) to be owned by 1000:1000 on the server, matching the InvenTree container user.
-No client-side UID/GID config needed—Windows users just map the drive with credentials.
+Samba is serving the HDD mount.
+Its forces all files created to be owned by 1000:1000 on the server, matching the system admin account that the InvenTree container uses.
+No client-side UID/GID config is needed in Windows or Linux, just map the drive with the credential(s) for valid users.

 ```conf
 # add this to the very end of the /etc/samba/smb.conf file